SAP-samples/ui5-exercises-codejam/chapters/2.02-object-page/readme.md

 We added a new page to our application in the form of a new route and target.
 Let's dive into the details:
 - The `detailPage` will be reachable via the `/Books({key}):?query:` route, so the primary key of the book we want to see will be part of the URL (plus optional query parameters, as always).
-- The route points to the `detailPage` target, which is a component using the Fiori Elements ObjectPage template (`sap.fe.templates.ObjectPage`)
+- The route points to the `detailPage` target, which is a component using the Fiori elements ObjectPage template (`sap.fe.templates.ObjectPage`)
 - We also addded the `detailPage` to the `navigation` section of the `mainPage` target, which will allow us to get to the `detailPage` by selecting a book on the `mainPage`.

 ### 2. Inspect annotations